-Norah Flaherty is a Business Consultant with expertise in management/marketing as well as disability related issues.
-She served on the Board of Directors of Community Living BC (CLBC) from 2010-2015.
-She is a member of the Advisory Committee of Canadian Business SenseAbility as well as the Board of Directors of the Canucks Autism Network.
-Norah chairs the RDSP Action Group, a component of the Government of BC’s Accessibility 2024 initiative.
+Norah Flaherty is a business consultant with expertise in management/marketing as well as disability-related issues.
+She served on the board of directors of Community Living BC (CLBC) from 2010-2015.
+She is a member of the Advisory Committee of Canadian Business SenseAbility as well as the board of directors of the Canucks Autism Network.
+Norah chairs the RDSP Action Group, one of the Government of B.C.’s accessibility initiatives.

 In 2010 she founded the West Point Grey Ball Hockey team for young adults with developmental disabilities.
 Its members continue to thrive as a team.

-Ms. Flaherty holds a Bachelor of Education and Master of Science in Renewable Resources from McGill University, as well as a Master of Business Administration (MBA) from Concordia University, Montreal.
+Ms. Flaherty holds a bachelor of education and master of science in renewable resources from McGill University, as well as a master of business administration from Concordia University, Montreal.

-Dr. Henry G. Harder, Professor and Chair, School of Health Sciences, University of Northern British Columbia
+Dr. Henry G. Harder, professor & chair, School of Health Sciences, University of Northern British Columbia

-With over 25 years of human resource management at the operational, corporate, and industry levels in both the public and private sectors, Arlene leads the development and growth of Go2HR.
-Go2HR is the BC tourism & hospitality human resource association.
+With over 25 years of human resource management at the operational, corporate and industry levels in both the public and private sectors, Arlene leads the development and growth of Go2HR.
+Go2HR is the B.C. tourism and hospitality human resource association.
 They help the industry attract, retain and train its workforce.
 She joined the team in 2002 and has since been managing and overseeing the overall operations and strategic direction of the organization.
-Arlene has achieved a M.Ed. in Counseling Psychology from UBC, a B.Ed. from UVIC and is also designated as a Certified Human Resources Professional.
+Arlene has achieved an M.Ed. in counseling psychology from UBC, a B.Ed. from UVIC and is also designated as a certified human resources professional.

 Ms. Lai has a vast background working within the recreation and employment field to assist individuals with disabilities feel a sense of inclusion in their own community.
-She has worked with several organizations delivering recreation programs for people with disabilities such as Disabled Sailing Association of BC, BC Mobility Opportunities Society, Disabled Skiers Association of BC, or Power to Be Adventure Therapy Society.
+She has worked with several organizations delivering recreation programs for people with disabilities such as Disabled Sailing Association of BC, BC Mobility Opportunities Society, Disabled Skiers Association of BC and Power to Be Adventure Therapy Society.
 She also worked with BC Centre for Ability Association supporting the business community to improve employment for people with disabilities.
 Currently, she works as an independent consultant for several organizations to improve accessibility and inclusion of people with disabilities.
-Ms. Lai received her Bachelor of Tourism Management, majoring in Recreation from Vancouver Island University (Malaspina University-College) and her MA from University of British Columbia.
+Ms. Lai received her bachelor of tourism management, majoring in recreation from Vancouver Island University (Malaspina University-College) and her MA from University of British Columbia.
 As Ms. Lai lives with a disability, she believes that inclusion is achieved when both parties work collaboratively within an environment of understanding, acceptance, tolerance and patience.

-Marilyn has provided human resources leadership to diverse national, customer-focused organizations through mergers, acquisitions, and periods of significant growth and cultural change.
-Prior to joining TELUS, she held progressively senior positions in Human Resources with the University of British Columbia, BC Transit, Rogers Cable, and Rogers Wireless.
-She holds a Masters of Business Administration and a BComm, Human Resources/Labour Relations with The University of British Columbia.
+Marilyn has provided human resources leadership to diverse national, customer-focused organizations through mergers, acquisitions and periods of significant growth and cultural change.
+Prior to joining TELUS, she held progressively senior positions in human resources with the University of British Columbia, BC Transit, Rogers Cable, and Rogers Wireless.
+She holds a masters of business administration and a B.Comm in human resources and labour relations with the University of British Columbia.

 Marilyn’s passion for people, her consummate experience and her interminable professionalism are evident in every endeavour she takes on.

-He has been the President and Chairman of the Cerebral Palsy Association of British Columbia since 2011.
+He has been the president and chairman of the Cerebral Palsy Association of British Columbia since 2011.
 As a person with Cerebral Palsy, it is important for Andy to volunteer his time and energy to participate in organizations and causes that aim to improve the lives of people with disabilities.
-During Andy’s tenure as President and Chairman of the Board, the work of the Association has been recognized with the City of Vancouver Accessibility and Inclusion Award (Organization category).
-As well, the Institute of Chartered Accountants of British Columbia has awarded Andy its Community Service Award in 2013.
+During Andy’s tenure as president and chairman of the board, the work of the association has been recognized with the City of Vancouver Accessibility and Inclusion Award (Organization category).
+As well, the Institute of Chartered Accountants of British Columbia awarded Andy its Community Service Award in 2013.